 There are common defenses to larceny charge.
 First, the person never intended to permanently deprive the victim of the property.
 Second that person never actually stole the property and was simply in possession of the stolen good.
 Third, that the person did not actually steal the goods.
 Finally, the person did not play a role in the stealing and was merely just there.

-BOSTON MASSACHUSETTS LARCENY LAWYER
+BEST MASSACHUSETTS LARCENY LAWYER

 Patrick Donovan is a Criminal Defense Lawyer who worked as an a prosecutor.
 Attorney Donovan has experience in all types of handled larceny cases.